7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 - Enabled from selected virtual networks and IP address
 - Disabled

+Import/Export Jobs - physical disk to data center
+1. Identity data
+2. Calculate transportation disk requirement
+3. `Azure Export Jobs` or install and run `WAImportExport` top copy data to disk
+4. Physical transportation

+Shipping with physical disk drives large amounts of data to a Azure Blob and Azure Files to a Azure datacenter with CLI tool for preparation - `WAImportExport` - Window 64 bit only
+- Export only from Azure Blob
+- Up to 10 empty drives per job

 ## Azure Policies

 Governance is about enforcement of rules and ensuring proper functioning to standards.